codebyzeb/g2p-plus/datasets/childes/CHILDES.md

+# CHILDES Phonemized Dataset

+The `childes_processor.py` script allows for extracing files from [CHILDES](https://childes.talkbank.org/) and processing them.
+The `/childes` folder contains example corpora downloaded, processed and extracted from CHILDES.
+The `/childes/CHILDES-dataset` folder is a repository hosted on Huggingface containing the dataset in an easily loadable format.

+This directory contains the `childes_processor.py` script which can download, process and phonemize corpora from [CHILDES](https://childes.talkbank.org/).
+The `/childes` folder contains example corpora downloaded, processed and extracted from CHILDES.
+The scripts `/scripts/create_all_childes` which was used to create the phonemized CHILDES dataset used in the TransformerSegmentation experiments.
+A copy of the dataset can be found found in `/CHILDES-dataset`.

 # CHILDES Processor Usage

-This directory contains the `childes_processor.py` script which can download, process and phonemize the CHILDES datasets.
-It also contains the script `create_all_childes` which was used to create the phonemized CHILDES dataset used in the TransformerSegmentation experiments.
-A copy of the dataset can be found found in `/CHILDES-dataset`.

 The `childes_processor.py` has three modes: *download*, *process* and *extract*, allowing the user to download and phonemize the CHILDES dataset.